benjvi/seven-ways-to-install-cert-manager/4-auto-updating/README.md

 `ytt -f vendor -f overlay.yml -f values.yml -v "package_version=$LATEST_PKG_VERSION" | yshard -g ".kind" -o deploy`

-Once we have the updated `InstalledPackage` manifest we can then promote it through different environments, deploying it in the best order to minimise risk.
+Once we have the updated `InstalledPackage` manifest we can then promote it through different environments, deploying it (`kubectl apply -f deploy/`) in the best order to minimise risk.

 ## Why